 It is important not to touch the moulting worm in order not to compromise the process.
 To free itself from the exuvia (the old skin), the larva anchors itself to the surface.
-Touching it risks damaging the anchorage and compromising escape from the exuvia.
+There is a risk, if you touch it, to damage the anchorage and compromising escape from the exuvia.

-From the moment the first worms that have completed their moult, it is a good idea to separate them from those that have not yet mutated.
+when the first worms have completed their moult you can separate them from those still moulting.

-To distinguish a mutant worm from a non-mutant worm, you must look carefully at the head (cephalic capsule).
+To distinguish a moulting worm from a still-moulting or not moulted worm, you must look carefully at the head (cephalic capsule).

-The mutant worms have a much larger head (blue circle), almost twice the size of the non-mutated worms (yellow circle).
+The moulting worms have a much larger head (blue circle), almost twice the size of the non-moulted worms (yellow circle).

-Use the plastic tweezers to pick up the moulted worms and gently, with the help of the stick, place them into a separate plastic box without food out of the kit.
+Use tweezers to move the moulted larvae and gently, with the help of the stick, place them into a separate plastic box without food out of the kit.

-Keep the mutant worms fasting for 24 hours at a temperature of not less than 20 °C.
+Keep the moulted worms fasting for 24 hours at a temperature of not less than 20 °C.